gvalencia/project_template/README.md

 What are there long-term risks of the currency war?
 A similar movement of currency war has occurred before, in the 30s.
 Our extensively more connected world can change its effects?
 Are we living in mercantilism 2.0?
-If Adam smith were alive in XXI century he would be surprised that the wealth of nations in the XXI century resembles more a mercantilism model and his free markets ideal.
-Currency wars reflects the tension in the factors of production in the world economy, and the intense competence to control one of the factor of production in the absence of a new disruptive technology.
-China and India control the labor supply.
-US and Europe and Japan control the capital supply and Middle East, Russia and Brazil control of natural resources supply.